swiftzhang125/PRISE/README.md

 sh run.sh
 ```

-To show the training loss and test reuslts under:
+To see the training loss and test reuslts under:
 ```bash
 cd ./results/<dataset_name>/mu<mu>_rho<rho>_l<lambda_loss>_nsample<sample_noise>/trainig/
 ```
 We will upload the pretrained model for each dataset after our paper is published.

-To change the hyperparameter:
+To change the hyperparameters:
 ```bash
 cd ./src/settings.py
 ```